 - There are eight types of epileptic seizure

-- One in four people over 65 will develop some form of epilepsy
+- One in four people diagnosed with epilepsy is over 65

 Facts about the different types of seizure